-Physical presence of the ROV support vessel and ROVs could have potential limited impacts on the human environment, such as interaction with offshore fisheries.
+The physical presence of the ROV support vessel, ROVs and installation equipment have potential limited impacts on the human environment, such as interaction with offshore fisheries or disturbance to shipping lanes.
 However, due to the short duration of the works and the limited number of vessels (one vessel and two ROVs), the impact is considered negligible.
-The works will be entirely within the

-Corrib Field fisheries exclusion zone, and the ROV support vessel will be largely stationary while deploying subsea equipment and the work scope will be scheduled to minimise the duration of the works, as well as confining activities to as small an area as possible to limit the spatial extent of disturbance.
+The works will be entirely within the Corrib Field fisheries exclusion zone, an area where demersal fishing is not allowed so no offshore demersal fisheries will be disrupted.
+The ROV support vessel will be largely stationary while deploying subsea equipment and the work scope will be scheduled to minimise the duration of the works, as well as confining activities to as small an area as possible to limit the spatial extent of disturbance.
+Pelagic fisheries are mainly concentrated further inshore of the works area and so are unlikely to be disrupted.
+The works are scheduled to take place during summer months, during which time the maximum shipping routes were 7 per km2 per month in the Corrib Field area in summer 2019 (Figure 2-4; EMSA, 2020); therefore disruption to shipping from the presence of one vessel at the sea surface is limited.
 Communication with other marine users (including consultation with relevant fisheries organisations) regarding the work scope, the location of operations and also the likely transit routes and scheduling will help further avoid any potential interactions or impacts.

-The levels of carbon dioxide emitted by the marine vessel during the proposed works will be negligible and will have minimal effects on climate change.
+The levels of carbon dioxide and greenhouse gases emitted by the marine vessel during the proposed works will be negligible and will have minimal effects on climate change.
+These emissions have been characterised in Table 3-3.
+Atmospheric emissions from the vessel during transit and operations will be minimal in terms of overall quantity and duration of emission and will be rapidly dispersed in the offshore location.
 Impacts from the vessel in terms of standard emissions and discharges during operation will be minimised where possible using measures such as regular maintenance of all engines onboard, in line with Maritime Registry of Shipping (MRS), MARPOL 73/78 Annex VI (as appropriate) and other similar requirements.
+The Siem Spearfish is a modern vessel that has been designed with a hull form and diesel-electric propulsion machinery specifically for fuel efficiency.
+The vessel has been built according to the 'Clean Design' class specifications which require the vessel to be double-hulled, with no dirty product on the outside of the hull, with advanced anti-pollution equipment, and catalysers for the engine exhaust gases.
 Vessel discharges and other waste streams from the vessel will also be managed in accordance with the requirements of MARPOL 73/78 as appropriate.